dasamnaveen/Medical-Store-Sales-Analytics/README.md

-# Medical-Store-Sales-Analytics
+# Medical Store Analytics & Inventory Management System
 Leveraging SQL &amp; Data Modeling to Combat Inventory Wastage and Maximize Customer Lifetime Value

-# Medical Store Analytics & Inventory Management System

 ## Project Overview
 This project demonstrates a robust database schema and an analytical suite for a modern pharmacy/medical store.
 It moves beyond basic CRUD operations to solve real-world business problems such as **expiry risk mitigation**, **customer churn prediction**, and **profitability analysis**.